Destination: Fort Worth

 fortworth.com | Facebook: @visitfortworth | Instagram: @visitfortworth | Twitter: @visitfortworth

-Accommodations: Stay in comfortable luxury in the heart of the Fort Worth Stockyards at the newly opened Springhill Suites.
+Accommodations: Stay in comfortable luxury in the heart of the Fort Worth Stockyards at the Springhill Suites.
 Chef Tim Love's rooftop bar Ático is a welcomed reprieve from a long days drive that boasts enviable views of downtown.
 Looking for a more intimate escape?
-Book The Stockyards Hotel for a boutique experience where the stars often stay.
+Book The Stockyards Hotel for a boutique experience or the newly opened Hotel Drover for a night in luxury.

 Cuisine: Tip your hat to the city's fine dining scene at institutions such as Lonesome Dove Western Bistro, H3 Ranch and Grace Restaurant.
-Enjoy finger-lickin' good barbecue by the state's top pitmasters at Panther City BBQ and Smoke-A-Holics.
+Enjoy finger-lickin' good barbecue by the state's top pitmasters at Panther City BBQ, Smoke-A-Holics and Goldee's Bar-B-Q.

 Activities: Dance the night away at the legendary Billy Bob’s Texas, the world’s largest honky-tonk, where Willie Nelson has played the venue 57 times!
 Waylon and Willie have both left their handprints on the “Wall of Fame,” a tradition by performers at the venue going back 20 years.

 New Tunes: Stomp your boot to a new tune by Grady Spencer & The Work.
 The band hails from Lubbock and plays local haunts in the vibrant West 7th neighborhood.
-Check out hot spots Lola’s Trailer Park or Magnolia Motor Lounge for an upcoming show.
+Check out hot spots Lola’s Trailer Park, Wild Acre Live or Magnolia Motor Lounge for an upcoming show.

 What to Drink: Whiskey was Willie Nelson's former drink of choice.
 And in Fort Worth, the whiskey river doesn't run dry.
 TX Whiskey produces four top-notch options: TX Blended Whiskey, TX Straight Bourbon, TX Bourbon Barrel Proof and TX Bourbon Single Barrel.
 Book a tour of Whiskey Ranch, a 112-acre whiskey wonderland, to see first-hand where to magic happens or belly up to the bar of any Fort Worth watering hole for a whiskey neat.